asimonder/geometricVoFCartesian/README.md

 The details of MLP models can be found in:

-Onder, A., & Liu, P. L.-F. (2022).
+Önder, A., & Liu, P. L.-F. (2022).
 Deep learning of interfacial curvature: a symmetry-preserving approach for the volume of fluid method. arXiv. http://arxiv.org/abs/2206.06041

 ## Getting Started